nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Viewing help

 Welcome to the help section of rainyDay!
-Now that you have started rainyDay by following [Quick Start](#quick-start), you will need to know the format of inputs to send to rainyDay.
+Now that you have started rainyDay by following the [Quick Start](#quick-start) section, you will need to know the format of inputs to send to rainyDay.
 Whenever you find yourself stuck trying to perform a certain task, don't worry!
 The help command is here to help you every step of the way!

 To get an overview of possible commands and their respective formats, you can use the `help` command as seen
 below: